-The Respondent has failed in his responsibility discussed above and in the light of the pleadings and documents filed by the Complainant, I have come to the conclusion that the disputed domain name is identical with or deceptively similar to the Complainants' 'NUTRILITE' marks[s].
+The Respondent has failed in his responsibility discussed above and in the light of the pleadings and documents filed by the Complainant; I have come to the conclusion that the disputed domain name is identical with or deceptively similar to the Complainants' 'BRAHMOS' marks.
 Accordingly, I conclude that the Complainant has satisfied the first element required by Paragraph 4 of the INDRP.

-The Respondent has no rights or legitimate interests in respect of the disputed domain name
+The Respondent has no rights or legitimate interests in respect of the disputed domain name.
 The second element that the Complainant needs to prove and as is required by paragraph 4(ii) of the INDRP is that the Respondent has no legitimate right or interests in the disputed domain name.

-The Complainant has never assigned, granted, licensed, sold, transferred or in any way authorised the Respondent to register or use the 'NUTRILITE' Trademark.
-Further, the Respondent has never used the disputed domain name or any trademark similar to the disputed domain name prior to the registration of the disputed domain name in its favour.
+The Complainant has never assigned, granted, licensed, sold, transferred or in any way authorised the Respondent to register or use the 'BRAHMOS' Trademark.
+The Complainant has been using the domain name www.brahmos.com for a bonafide purpose.